 Dentures: the cons

 The removable nature of dentures can also be seen as a negative – some prefer the fixed, permanent nature of dental implants.
-Also, adhesive must be worn when wearing dentures, and it’s not uncommon for them to slip about or even click.
+Also, the adhesive must be worn when wearing dentures, and it’s not uncommon for them to slip about or even click.

 You’ll need to soak and clean your dentures daily, while dental implants only require usual brushing and flossing.